 Beloved by fans around the world, he found solace in retirement by coaching and mentoring upcoming fast bowlers of Australia.

 Dennis Keith Lillee redefined the art of fast-bowling; setting new standards for fitness, competitiveness, and hard work in the process.
+He personified the Australian spirit and is undeniably a Legend of Australian sport.

 “His big side-on action with the sweatband, the way he used to wipe his finger across his forehead to flick off the sweat… he epitomized the fast bowler, aggressive, in your face, never back down, bowl all day attitude… he was my hero and still is.”
 SAHOF Member, Glenn McGrath.